MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 4. On the **Specify Recovery Point** page, select the data and time of the recovery point.

 5. On the **Select Recovery Type** page, select whether to recover to any instance on the same SQL Server or a different one.
 Specify whether to recover to a network folder.

+    > [!NOTE]
-Only recovery points that will be created from full express backup can be recovered to a network folder.
+    > Only recovery points that will be created from full express backup can be recovered to a network folder.

 6. If you're recovering to a database, on the **Specify Database State** page, specify whether the database should remain operational after recovery and specify whether you want to copy the SQL transaction logs.